-Yes, illiteracy was identified in Prince George's County and Doctors Community Hospital will continue to work with the county officials on different committees to see how we can assist.
+Yes, illiteracy was identified in Prince George's County and Doctors Community Hospital will continue to work with the county officials and other non-profits to see how we can partner on this unmet need.
+A subset of illiteracy may be a result of the lack of understanding how to manage your care.
+Additional training and education is being considered.

-Note: As this report was being prepared, the Hospital signed the new Global Budget Revenue Agreement.
+FY2014 was the first year for the Global Budget Revenue Agreement (GBR).
 Its focus coincides with the issues identified in the CHNA and we expect to have financial stability while implementing the CHNA initiatives.
-Below is listed the opening paragraph of the Agreement.
+Below is listed the opening paragraph of the GBR Agreement.